lucasschott/RL_analysis/Studies/Study_2/README.md

 ## Influence of replay buffer size on average reward

+In this study we analyze the influence of the replay buffer size on the average reward.
 The learning step parameter is set to 40k , with a replay buffer size ranging from 16 to 64k.
+The environment is 2 dimensional with rewards present on the top and right edge.

 We expect to  see very poor performance on the lower replay buffer sizes , as the number of experiences that can be contained in the replay buffer is too low , leading to an almost certain auto correlation of the experiences when sampling from the replay buffer.

-As the replay buffer size increases , the performance should rise and settle to a level dependant of our environment.
+As the replay buffer size increases , the performance should rise and settle to a level dependant of the environment.
 In our 2D environment , the starting position greatly influences the outcome and therefore the average reward obtained.
 We forced the starting point to be uniformly generated around the center point of the environment in a radius of 0.1 in order to reduced the variance that would otherwise be induced.

 |  Performances |